telerik/blazor-docs/components/combobox/custom-value.md

 When custom input is allowed, the [ValueChanged event]({%slug components/combobox/events%}) fires on every keystroke, and not when an item is selected, because the ComboBox component acts as a text input.

-When custom values are typed in, there will be no selected item in the ComboBox.
+When custom values are typed in, there may be no selected item in the ComboBox.
+See the [ComboBox Overview - Selected Item]({%slug components/combobox/overview%}#selected-item) article for details on when how item selection and `Value` work together.

 >caption Allow custom user input in the combo box